 While the knowledge manager and the knowledge consultant are linked to documentation management, a more specific role in content creation is the Chief Knowledge Curator.

 It is a true curator of knowledge and manages all aspects of it, from creating to organizing existing documentation, including devising the strategy and achieving it.

 The knowledge curation manager is responsible for seeking, curating and sharing knowledge, providing employees with all the tools necessary to make information accessible and to disseminate it as widely as possible throughout the company.

-A company that does not have a good knowledge sharing system in fact risks suffering daily slowdowns: each employee in fact will be forced to stop his work process whenever he needs information that he cannot find in a timely manner.
+A company that does not have a good knowledge-sharing system in fact risks suffering daily slowdowns: each employee in fact will be forced to stop his work process whenever he needs information that he cannot find promptly.